© 2026 SimplyTrust Software Inc.

 View details →When someone dies

-Contact Citizens Bank's Citizens Private Wealth to file a claim.
+Contact Citizens Bank's Citizens Private Wealth / Estate Services to file a claim.
 6-step process, 5 required documents, and contact information for survivors.

-View details →Citizens Bank's Citizens Private Wealth can answer questions about beneficiaries, trusts, or death claims at 1-800-922-9999.
+View details →Citizens Bank's Citizens Private Wealth / Estate Services can answer questions about beneficiaries, trusts, or death claims at 1-800-922-9999.

 Citizens Bank operates in select states, so estate planning procedures may vary by location.
 Confirm availability in your state before initiating trust funding or account changes.

-IRA beneficiary changes require completing the IRA Beneficiary Form, which is available through a Financial Advisor at your local Citizens Bank branch.
-For Representative Assisted Accounts, you can also mail the completed form to Citizens Securities, Inc. JCB135 PO Box 42033 Providence, RI 02940.
-Contact Citizens Retirement Services at 1-800-948-7200 for questions about IRA beneficiary designations.
+Citizens Bank IRA beneficiary changes cannot be made through online banking -- they require the IRA Beneficiary Form completed with a Financial Advisor at a branch.
+For Representative Assisted Accounts, the completed form can be mailed to Citizens Securities, Inc., JCB135 PO Box 42033, Providence, RI 02940.
+The dedicated IRA Questions line is 1-800-948-7200 (separate from the main 1-800-922-9999 line).

-Citizens Trust Company of Delaware is a subsidiary of Citizens Financial Group that offers trust and fiduciary services under Delaware trust law.
-Based in Newark, Delaware, it provides dynasty trusts, directed trusts, and asset protection trusts for ultra-high-net-worth individuals and families.
-Delaware imposes no state income tax on trusts with all out-of-state beneficiaries and is known for its favorable trust jurisdiction, experienced Chancery Court, and flexible directed trust structure.
+Citizens Trust Company of Delaware is a separate subsidiary of Citizens Financial Group based in Newark, Delaware.
+Customers with significant trust planning needs can use it to access Delaware trust law features -- dynasty trusts, directed trusts, and asset protection trusts -- without moving primary banking out of Citizens Bank.
+Delaware imposes no state income tax on trusts with all out-of-state beneficiaries.

 Data sourced from Citizens Bank primary sources (19 pages reviewed).
 How we research.